crowbar/barclamp-crowbar/doc/gettingstarted/1000_installing_crowbar.md

 	c. `./install-crowbar <hostname.FQDN> --no-screen`

 	d.
-A reboot message displays in the console "When the Crowbar installation is complete - Please reboot the Admin node" - do this after the next steps.
+A reboot message displays in the console "When the Crowbar installation is complete - Please reboot the Admin node" - do NOT do this.

 1. Once the system comes back up, use a web browser to connect to Crowbar's main page at [http://192.168.124.10:3000](http://192.168.124.10:3000).